-Avoid using any abrasive cleaners including cream cleaners.
+Avoid using any abrasive cleaners including cream cleaners, on brushed stainless steel surfaces.
 For best results, use a liquid detergent.

-The control panel and control knobs should only be cleaned with a soft cloth wrung out in clean hot soapy water - but take care that no surplus water seeps into the appliance.
+The control panel and control knobs should only be cleaned with a soft cloth wrung out in clean hot soapy water but take care that no surplus water seeps into the appliance.
 Wipe with a clean dampened cloth then polish with a dry cloth.